Admissions rules - how places are offered in East Sussex schools

 If you are unclear which area your address falls into, please contact the Admissions Team.

-You must state your child’s home address that is your child’s only or main residence and not an address at which he or she might sometimes stay or sleep.
+You must state your child’s home address that is their only or main residence.
+This should not be an address at which he or she might sometimes stay or sleep.

-If your child regularly stays with another parent or relative and therefore has more than one address, the school place will be allocated based on the address at which your child spends the majority of weekday nights during term time – so this is the address that you should use on your application.
+If your child regularly stays with another parent or relative, they have more than one address.
+The school place will be allocated based on the address at which your child spends the majority of weekday nights during term time.
+This is the address that you should use on your application.

-If you give two addresses, we will decide which address should be used as the main residence for the purpose of processing your application as we only accept one current address.
+If you give two addresses, we will decide which address should be used as the main residence.
+This is to process your application, as we only accept one current address.
 We may ask for evidence to confirm the address given.

 If you want your child to attend the same school as their sibling, you must name that school as one of your preferences.